akjw/WriMo/README.md

 - A direct message feature built with socket.io

 ## Credits
-WriMo's main functionalities are inspired by <a href="https://github.com/otwcode/otwarchive">Archive of Our Own</a>, an online archive of orginal and transformative works.
+WriMo's main functionalities are inspired by <a href="https://github.com/otwcode/otwarchive">Archive of Our Own</a>, an online archive of original and transformative works.